iaspisw/iaspisw.github.io/README.md

 ### Research Experience:
 Optimized and remodeled current music generation models: Music VAE and Music Transformer from the Google Magenta Project.

+### Others

+Moving to USA from Hong Kong & Shanghai: I have been accepted into the Oregon State University, maybe you can see me at Portland, USA in the future.